California Assembly passes anti-sweepstakes bill unanimously

-The California Assembly voted 63-0 on September 12 to approve AB 831, legislation aimed at banning dual-currency sweepstakes operators.
-The bill now heads to Governor Gavin Newsom, who has until October 12 to sign or veto it.
-If he takes no action, the measure becomes law automatically through a “pocket signature.”
+The California Assembly voted 63-0 on September 12 to pass AB 831, targeting sweepstakes operators.
+Governor Gavin Newsom has until October 12 to sign or veto the bill; otherwise, it becomes law automatically through a “pocket signature.”

 Why This Bill Targets Sweepstakes Operations